Wazirabad

 Wazirabad (Urdu/) is a city in Punjab, Pakistan.
-It is the capital of Wazirabad District.
+It is the administrative capital of Wazirabad District (formerly a Tehsil of Gujranwala District).

 Famous for its cutlery products, it is known as the city of cutlery and is also quite famous for its foods.

 Wazirabad is situated on the banks of the Chenab River nearly 100 kilometres north of Lahore on the Grand Trunk Road.
 It is 45 kilometres from Sialkot, 30 kilometres from Gujranwala, and about 12 kilometres from Gujrat.
-The city of Wazirabad is the headquarters of Wazirabad Tehsil, an administrative subdivision of the district, the city itself is subdivided into 12 Union Councils.
+The city of Wazirabad is the headquarters of former Wazirabad Tehsil (now called Wazirabad District in 2023), an administrative subdivision of the district, the city itself is subdivided into 12 Union Councils.

 History

-The city was founded by Wazir Khan, the governer and later, Grand Vizier of Mughal Emperor Shah Jahan in 17th century.
-The town was taken over by Charat Singh around 1760 together with other towns in the District.
-Maharaja Ranjit Singh occupied the town in 1809 and Avitabile was appointed as the Nazim of the city.
-In 1855, Jarral Rajputs of Rajouri Own Saman Burj Wazirabad & Ruled Wazirabad as a Royal Family.
-He built an entirely new town, with a straight broad Bazar running through it, and side streets at right angles.
+The city was founded by Wazir Khan, the governor and later Grand Vizier of Mughal Emperor Shah Jahan, in the 17th century.
+The town was taken over by Charat Singh around 1760, together with other towns in the district.
+Maharaja Ranjit Singh occupied the town in 1809, and Avitabile was appointed as the Nazim of the city.
+In 1855, Jarral Rajputs of Rajouri's own Saman Burj Wazirabad ruled Wazirabad.
+He built an entirely new town, with a straight, broad bazaar running through it and side streets at right angles.

 British rule

-During British rule Wazirabad was the headquarters of the old Wazirabad District, broken up in 1851-2, and was the site of a cantonment removed to Sialkot in 1855.
+During British period, Wazirabad was the headquarters of the old Wazirabad District, broken up in 1851-2, and was the site of a military cantonment moved to Sialkot in 1855.

-The municipality was created in 1867, the population according to the 1901 census was 18,069.
+The municipality was created in 1867; the population, according to the 1901 census, was 18,069.
 The income during the ten years ending 1902-3 averaged Rs.
 20,800, and the expenditure Rs.
 21,400.
-In 1903-4 the income was Rs.
-20,800, chiefly from octroi; and the expenditure was Rs.
+In 1903-04, the income was Rs.
+20,800, chiefly from octroi, and the expenditure was Rs.
 19,200.
 The town had a considerable trade in timber, which comes down the Chenab from Jammu territory.
 The smiths of Wazirabad had a reputation for the manufacture of small articles of cutlery, and the town of Nizamabad within a mile of the town is famed for its weapons.
 Wazirabad was an important junction on the North-Western Railway, as the Sialkot-Jammu and Lyallpur lines both branch off of here.

-The Chenab river is spanned opposite Wazirabad by the Alexandra railway bridge, one of the finest engineering works of the kind in India, which was opened by in 1876 by Edward VII the King-Emperor when he was Prince of Wales.
-The town possessed two Anglo-vernacular high schools, one maintained by the Church of Scotland Mission, and a Government dispensary.
+The Chenab river is spanned opposite Wazirabad by the Alexandra railway bridge, one of the finest engineering works of the kind in India, which was opened in 1876 by Edward VII the King-Emperor when he was Prince of Wales.
+The town possessed two Anglo-Vernacular high schools, one maintained by the Church of Scotland Mission, and a government dispensary.